galij20/learning-LaTeX/README.md

 # learning-LaTeX
-This repository is dedicated to document my journey on learning LaTeX, the typesetting tool used usually used in STEM.
+This repository is dedicated to documenting my journey on learning LaTeX, the typesetting tool used usually used in STEM.

 I will be learning the following:
 - Installing LaTeX and plugging it with vim or nvim,